CCBatIIT/Bridgeport/README.md

-# YankBindingPose
+# Minh Sim Prep
-Code for the preparation and running of YANK Simulations with the Open Force Field (Requires Python 3.9)
+## Overview
+This repo is a gneeral tool for the preparation of molecular complexes for simulation.

+## Environment
+Construct the environment by downloading the following packages from conda-forge: openff-toolkit, pdbfixer, openbabel

+$ conda create -n openff -c conda-forge openff-toolkit, pdbfixer, openbabel
+$ pip install pdb2pqr

 ## Modules
 ### Simulation_Preparer usage: